yynzz/Test/pytest/README.md

 # pytest-demo
-This is a pytest framework demo
+This is a pytest framework demo.

 ### Folder Structure
 ```